msoukhomlinov/n8n-nodes-input-validator/README.md

 #### Global Settings

 - **Output only isValid**: When enabled, outputs only `isValid` and `errors` properties (excludes item data)
+- **Remove Unspecified Fields**: When enabled, removes fields from the output that are not specified in the validator inputs (only visible when "Output only isValid" is disabled)
 - **Enable Phone Rewrite**: Enable phone number formatting/rewriting with google-libphonenumber
 - **Omit Empty Fields**: When enabled, remove fields with null, undefined, or empty string values from the output (useful for cleaning up optional fields)
 - **On Invalid**: Choose how to handle validation failures (options sorted alphabetically):